Ba Vi National Park

 – Carry a map when entering the mountain’s base so you can discover this attraction much easily.

-– Don’t forget to get some specialities of the region as they are really delicious.
+– Don’t forget to get some specialties of the region as they are really delicious.

 – Respect nature is a must.
 This is the best way to protect the environment.